-Non-Competing Continuation Awards
+Non-competing Continuation Awards

 An initial grant award will be for a 12-month budget period.
-The NCC award for projects approved for more than one budget period will be awarded on the basis of submission and approval of annual NCC applications, availability of funds, satisfactory progress, on-time completion of grant reporting requirements, and a determination that the continued funding would be in the best interest of the federal government.
+The NCC award for projects approved for more than one 12-month project period will be subject to the availability of funds, satisfactory progress on the part of the grantee, and a determination that the continued funding would be in the best interest of the federal government.
+Grants will be awarded for 12-month budget periods throughout the project.